miguelperezcolom/mateu/README.md

 # Mateu MDD

-Mateu MDD is a framework to create awesome web applications from java.
+Mateu MDD is a framework for creating awesome web applications from java.

 It's main target is to allow you to write your applications with the minimum code.